Dancing Diva

 Dancing Diva (舞孃) is the eighth studio album by Taiwanese singer Jolin Tsai, released on May 12, 2006, by EMI.
 The album was produced by Adia, Paul Lee, Peter Lee, Paula Ma, Yuri Chan, and Stanley Huang.
 Musically, it is rooted in pop and electronic music, incorporating a wide range of musical styles.

 The album sold over 300,000 copies in Taiwan and surpassed 2.5 million copies worldwide, becoming the best-selling album of the year in Taiwan in 2006.
 It was nominated for Best Mandarin Album at the 18th Golden Melody Awards.
 Tsai also received a nomination for Best Mandarin Female Singer, while Adia was nominated for Best Single Producer for the track "Dancing Diva".
-Ultimately, Tsai won both the Best Female Mandarin Singer and the Most Popular Female Singer awards.
+Ultimately, Tsai won both the Best Mandarin Female Singer and the Most Popular Female Singer awards.

 Background and development

 On December 21, 2005, media reports revealed that Tsai had begun collecting songs for her upcoming album, which was scheduled for release in March or April of the following year.
 On February 14, 2006, she signed with EMI and announced that recording for the new album was already underway, with a planned release date of May 12.
 Tsai expressed that record label provided her with abundant musical resources and greater creative freedom.

 On February 22, 2006, Ashin revealed that he would be contributing a song to Tsai's new album.
 By March 15, 2006, media reports confirmed that 80% of the album had been recorded and that the lead single had been finalized.

 On March 25, 2006, it was reported that Tsai had completed the album's recording and was planning to travel to Budapest, Hungary, to film music video.
 On April 11, 2006, media revealed that Tsai had written the song "The Prologue" for the album.
 Her manager, Howard Chiang, stated that she had penned the lyrics in September of the previous year and had spent a long time searching for the right melody.
 On April 24, 2006, Tsai traveled to Los Angeles to train in dance for the songs "Pulchritude" and "Mr. Q".
 On April 28, 2006, it was reported that Stanley Huang had written the track "Nice Guy" for the album.